|Community Service Programs of West Alabama, Inc.

 While performing the duties of this job, the employee is routinely required to sit, talk, and hear.
 The employee is regularly required to stand and walk.
 Specific vision abilities required by this job include vision required to operate a motor vehicle.
 Multiple demands from the children and other individuals are frequently required of the employee.
 The ability to write, read, listen, and speak is required of this employee.

 Work Environment: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals to perform the essential functions.

 The noise level is variable in the work environment.
 Work is performed indoors and outdoors.
-The employee is expected to interact with the children at all times and use positive methods of child guidance and not engage in corporal punishment, emotional or physical abuse, or humiliation.
+The employee is expected to establish and maintain harmonious and effective working relationship with subordinates, associates, and supervisors.
+The employee is expected to demonstrate knowledge and understanding of policies and procedures.

 The information contained in the job description is for compliance with the American with Disabilities Act (ADA) and is not an exhaustive list of the duties performed for this position.
-Additional duties may be assigned by the supervisor.
+The supervisor may assign additional duties.

 Reviewed by Board of Directors 12.03.2015